saswatnayak1998/Dynamic-Flight-Ranking-System/readme.md

 2. **Data Filtering**:

-   - The backend fetches flight data from the MySQL database based on the user's selected departure time, destination city, departure city, and date with a time buffer.
+   - The backend fetches flight data from the MySQL database(Running on Local- I can make it on all systems if given more than 15 hours) based on the user's selected departure time, destination city, departure city, and date with a time buffer.

 3. **Scoring Logic**: